-Resilient asset quality metrics, although some limited deterioration expected in the short-term and some concentrations risk
+Resilient asset quality metrics, although some limited deterioration expected in the short-term and some concentrations

-Sparebanken Sor's problem loans, defined as stage 3 loans, were at 0.9% of gross loans as of September 2020, slightly lower than the 1% as of December 2019 (stage 3 loans decreased to NOK1,047 million in September 2020 from NOK1,073 million in December 2019), which is comparable with other large Norwegian savings banks and in line with the average of similarly-rated banks globally.
+Sparebanken Sor's problem loans, defined as stage 3 loans, were at 0.8% of gross loans as of March 2021, slightly down from 0.9% as of December 2020 (stage 3 loans decreased to NOK946 million in March 2021 from NOK1,009 million in December 2020), which is comparable with other large Norwegian savings banks and in line with the average of similarly rated banks globally.
 The bank has taken a strategic decision to maintain a good credit quality and limit future losses reflected in a low and stable level of problem loans over the past five years (see Exhibit 3).

-Sparebanken Sor's loan loss provisions increased during 2020 and stood at NOK114 million as of September 2020, resulting in increase in total provisioning coverage for problem loans to around 44% as of September 2020 (see Exhibit 4).
+Sparebanken Sor's allowance for loan losses were NOK419 million, sligthly down from NOK429 million as of year-end 2020, but total provisioning coverage for problem loans increased to 44% as of March 2021 (see Exhibit 4) driven by the decrease in problem loans.

+Exhibit 3

-Exhibit 3 Sparebanken Sor's problem loans ratio came down in recent years...
+Sparebanken Sor's problem loans ratio came down in recent years...